libplctag/libplctag/README.md

 This library for Linux and Windows (not heavily tested) provides a means of accessing PLCs to read and write simple data.

-Stable Version: 1.0
+Stable Version: 1.5

-Current Beta Version: 1.5
+Old Stable Version: 1.0

 Future Version: 2.0

 WARNING - DISCLAIMER